MOON SHOP

 This work documents a six week long stay in small mountain town in Japan.

-I installed my talismans and embroidery in an old tea room just off the main exhibition space.
-There is beauty in the unknown, but I have always been one to search for answers.
-Poking and prodding, questing as if there was some hidden treasure just out of reach.
+I have always been hungry for answers.
+Poking and prodding, as if there was some hidden treasure just out of reach.
 This work served to counteract that urge; an attempt to find peace in not understanding everything.
+As I made these small objects out of clay, I wanted to move forward intuitively and free myself from worry about the final product.

+I installed my talismans and embroidery in an old tea room just off the main exhibition space.
 Talismans are a focal point for power, an object that can give strength or solace or comfort.
 I therefore wanted people to have these objects and form their own relationships with them.
 I left signs in Japanese and English encouraging people to take one if they wanted, simply asking they leave a small item in exchange.
-This exchange was crucial to the work as it maintained the equilibrium of the space, but also more importantly, it formed the basis for a bond.
+This exchange was crucial to the work as it maintained the equilibrium of the space, and formed the basis for a bond.

 It was exciting to see people wearing the talismans, but the real thrill was checking back throughout the course of the exhibition to see what curious little items had been left behind in the shop.